 Note #3: This is not applicable when the Extreme Heat Policy is in force in which case Athletes should be scheduled for fewer matches (which may include matches being removed from a previously advertised daily schedule) or for matches with shortened formats.
-Refer Australian Extreme Weather Policy in Appendix 6.
+Refer to Appendix 4, Tennis Australia Extreme Weather Policy.